-WAM's Code of Ethics is based on the principle that all its employees have a fiduciary duty to place the interest of clients ahead of their own and WAM's.
+WAM's Code of Ethics is based on the principle that all its employees have a fiduciary duty to place the interests of clients ahead of their own and WAM's.

-WAM's Code of Ethics is further based on the desire to ensure compliance with federal securities laws, and to ensure that employees and access persons always act in an ethical manner.
+WAM's Code of Ethics is further based on the desire to ensure compliance with federal securities laws and to ensure that employees and access persons always act in an ethical manner.
 Our policies are premised on fundamental principles of openness, integrity, honesty and trust.
 WAM places a high value on ethical conduct, and challenges employees to live up not only to the letter of the Code, but to the substance and ideals of ethical behavior.

-Officers and employees of WAM will occasionally buy or sell, for their personal trading and investment accounts, certain securities that WAM recommends to its clients.
+Officers and employees of WAM will occasionally buy or sell, for their personal trading and investment accounts, certain securities that WAM also recommends to its clients.
 In some cases, the employee or officer making the recommendation owns or may buy or sell the same security as he or she recommends to clients.
-Because of this potential conflict of interest, WAM has adopted a Code of Ethics and Insider Trading Policy that each employee must comply with.
-These policies are designed to detect any violation.
+Because of this potential conflict of interest, WAM has adopted a Code of Ethics and Interested Transactions policy to ensure that officer and employee holdings are known to the firm, that potential conflicts arising from personal interests in recommended securities transactions are identified, and that WAM's investment advice is based on clients' interests.
 Key provisions include:

-- Policy on Personal Securities Transactions, including: - o Pre-clearance on private placements - o Pre-clearance on reportable securities when not bundled with client trades - o Procedures for reporting personal securities transactions and holdings
+- Policy on Personal Securities Transactions, including: - o Pre-clearance on private placements - o Pre-clearance on reportable securities when not bundled with client trades - Procedures for reporting personal securities transactions and holdings

-- Code of Conduct - Annual Acknowledgements by Covered Personnel
+Annual Acknowledgements by Covered Personnel

-Officers and employees of WAM are encouraged to invest in shares of the Affiliated Funds, separately managed accounts, or in interests in the Private Funds, as appropriate.
-WAM may also recommend to clients the purchase of shares in the Affiliated Funds and interests in the Private Funds, in which WAM or its employees have a financial interest, when consistent with the client's investment objectives.
-WAM's aggregate fee revenues are increased by purchases by clients or others of shares of the Affiliated Funds and interests in the Private Funds.
+Officers and employees of WAM are encouraged to invest in shares of the Affiliated Funds, separately managed accounts, or in interests in the Private Fund, as appropriate for their circumstances.
+WAM may also recommend to clients the purchase of shares in the Affiliated Funds and interests in the Private Fund, in which WAM or its employees have a financial interest, when consistent with the client's investment objectives.
+WAM's aggregate fee revenues are increased by purchases by clients or others of shares of the Affiliated Funds and interests in the Private Fund.

-From time to time, when it is appropriate for one client to purchase a security and for another client to sell the same security, WAM may, but is not required to simultaneously place cross-trades with one or more broker-dealers or to affect the cross-trade through the applicable custodians in an attempt to seek the best execution for each client by obtaining reduced transaction or execution costs for each client.
+From time to time, when it is appropriate for one client to purchase a security and for another client to sell the same security, WAM may, but is not required to, simultaneously place cross-trades with one or more broker-dealers or to effect the cross-trade through the applicable custodians in an attempt to seek the best execution for each client by obtaining reduced transaction or execution costs for each client.
 Since, in such transactions, WAM will represent both client-seller and client-buyer, WAM may have a conflict of interest given the obligation to seek the best price and most favorable execution.
 This conflict is mitigated by the Code's requirement to act in the best interest of the client.
 Clients should consider the possible costs or disadvantages of this potential conflict versus the potential benefit of obtaining reduced transaction or execution costs that may be obtained from such cross-trades.
 WAM will not place cross-trades for client accounts that are subject to ERISA and will only place cross-trades for the Affiliated Funds in accordance with Section 17(a) of the Investment Company Act of 1940.
 Due to the nature of fixed-income investments, no cross transactions between Affiliated Funds are anticipated.